- Lead time has a definition and has different categories.

 Long Lead Time Items and Short Lead Time Items

-Long lead time items must be planned considerably differently than short lead time items, and there is less margin for error.
-Long lead time items must carry more safety stock than short lead time items to make up for this.
+Long lead time items must be planned considerably differently than short lead-time items, and there is less margin for error.
+Long lead time items must carry more safety stock than quick lead-time items to make up for this.

 How to Reduce Lead Time and The Feasibility of Lead Time Reduction

 Often it is proposed that one can reduce lead times and therefore reduce the impact of lead times on supply chain planning.
 But really, what is the feasibility of lead time reduction?
 It turns out that there are usually a few options to reduce lead times.
 The lead time that has the highest feasibility of lead time reduction is normally shipping lead time.

 However, shipping lead time is also typically expensive to reduce.
 And the supposed case studies that often are used to show the feasibility of lead time reduction tend to have little-published detail about them, and therefore are difficult to verify independently.

 How to Calculate Lead Times

 To properly understand lead times, it is beneficial to view the subcomponents of lead times to determine what makes up the overall lead time.
 We covered this topic in the article How to Best Calculate Lead Times.

 Up until this point, we have covered lead times as entered in systems, or static lead times.
 However, there is another type of lead time that is important to understand that changes depending upon the specific circumstance of demand and applied to the supply network.
 This is the concept of effective lead time.

 Effective lead time is only modeled if the category of supply planning software call multi-echelon planning is used.